 Ismail (AS) agreed on two conditions.
 Firstly, that he was bound by rope so that he could not struggle and, secondly, that his father be blindfolded during the sacrifice so that he would not have to witness his pain and suffering.
 Ibrahim (AS), then, set about conducting the sacrifice by binding his son in rope, blindfolding himself, and taking a knife to Ismail (AS).

 Ibrahim (AS) carried out the sacrifice and removed the blindfold, but what he witnessed was not what he had prepared himself for.
 Ismail (AS) stood before him unbound and unharmed as a divine miracle had taken place and Allah (SWT) spared the life of Ibrahim’s (AS) son.
 In his lap lay the body of a ram that had been switched with Ismail (AS).
 It was bound in the same rope that Ibrahim (AS) had tied his son in.

 Giving Qurbani Rules

 Traditionally, it’s expected that every qualifying Muslim will sacrifice a livestock animal in the name of Allah (SWT).
 The meat from this animal will be distributed in three equal ways between the donor, the donor’s family and friends, and someone in need.
 Giving Qurbani in the UK tends to be slightly different, meaning that qualifying individuals will make a donation in place of a sacrifice.

 When Do You Give Qurbani?

-Please make your Qurbani donation to Children of Adam, allowing us to distribute shares of meat with all those who are most deserving.
+Please donate your Qurbani to Children of Adam, allowing us to distribute shares of meat to all those who are most deserving.